jp-gouin/iterm2-cpu-temp-plugin/README.md

 # How to Install

+1. Install osx-cpu-temp `brew install osx-cpu-temp`
-1. Clone this repository
+2. Clone this repository
-2. You’ll need to place the script in ~/Library/Application Support/iTerm2/Scripts/AutoLaunch.
+3. You’ll need to place the script in ~/Library/Application Support/iTerm2/Scripts/AutoLaunch.
-3. Then manually launch it or restart the app.
+4. Then manually launch it or restart the app.
-4. Then, navigate to Preferences > Profiles > Session.
+5. Then, navigate to Preferences > Profiles > Session.
 Turn on Status Bar Enabled and select Configure Status Bar.
 Drag the 🌡x°C component into the bottom section.

 # Customisation